seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/EnvironmentsPage.png width="800">
 </p>

-Inspect the dockerfile to understand the python & R packages installed, configurations specified, kernels installed etc.
+Inspect the dockerfile to understand the packages installed, configurations specified, and kernels installed etc.

 Scroll down to Pluggable Workspaces Tools - this is the area in the compute environment where IDEs are made available for end users